ArjunSeeramsetty/Validatus2/IMPLEMENTATION_LOG.md

 - **New Size:** 1,021 lines (was 708 lines)
 - **Added:** 313 lines of pattern definitions

+**Current Deployment Status:**
+- 🚀 Backend: Deploying with ALL 41 patterns to Cloud Run (in progress)
+- ✅ Frontend: Build complete, ready for deployment
+- ✅ Git: All changes pushed to origin/master

 ---

 ## 🚀 Latest Update: TypeScript Fixes & Deployment (October 16, 2025 - 6:30 PM)